camunda-community-hub/camunda-8-connector-calendaradvance/README.md

 As opposite, starting from Wednesday, January 21 and moving backward, result will be on Thursday, January 15, 2026

+# Months and years

+Advancing by months cannot be accurately converted into a fixed number of days.
+For example, moving one month from January 5 to February 5 is 31 days, while moving one month from February 5 to March 5 is 28 or 29 days.

+Therefore, when a delay expressed in months or years (e.g., `P1M`, `P2M13D`, or `P1Y`) is detected, the calculation switches to a month-based approach.

 # Hours
 The hour mechanism works as the same, except the delay is given in minutes, using ISO‑8601.
 Format is P(n)Y(n)M(n)DT(n)H(n)M(n)S)